Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Abstract

 \section{Abstract}

 Let $R$ be a standard graded algebra over an $F$-finite field of characteristic $p > 0$.
 Let $\phi:R\to R$ be the Frobenius endomorphism.
-For each finitely generated graded $R$-module $M$, let $\up{\phi}M$ be the abelian group $M$ with an $R$-module structure induced by the Frobenius endomorphism.
+For each finitely generated graded $R$-module $M$, let $\up{\phi}M$ be the abelian group $M$ with the $R$-module structure induced by the Frobenius endomorphism.
 The $R$-module $\up{\phi}M$ has a natural grading given by $\deg x=j$ if $x\in M_{jp+i}$ for some $0\le i \le p-1$.
 In this paper, we prove that $R$ is Koszul if and only if there exists a non-zero finitely generated graded $R$-module $M$ such that $\reg_R \up{\phi}M <\infty$.
-We derive this analog of Kunz's regularity criterion in positive characteristic by developing a theory of Castelnuovo-Mumford regularity over certain homomorphisms between $\N$-graded algebras.
+This result supplies another instance for the ability of the Frobenius in detecting homological properties, as exemplified by Kunz's famous regularity criterion.
+The main technical tool is the notion of Castelnuovo-Mumford regularity over certain homomorphisms between $\N$-graded algebras.
+The latter notion is a common generalization of the relative and absolute Castelnuovo-Mumford regularity of modules.